etho201/vagrant-boxes/oracle-linux-manager/README.md

 ## Getting started:

-1. Clone in this repository, and run:
+1. Before we run `vagrant up`, we need to create a `variables.yaml` file to specify the IP address for the Oracle Linux Management server.
+Whatever IP that you specify, the resulting client IPs will be incremented by one respectively.
+Run the below command (with your desired IP address) to create the variables file and place in the same directory as the Vagrantfile.

     ```bash
+    cat <<EOF > variables.yaml
+    ---
+    hostname: 192.168.56.10
+    ```

+2. Now that you have your variables file, go ahead and fire things up:

+    ```bash
     vagrant up
     ```

-2. Once everything is complete, you can access Oracle Linux Manager in your browser at: https://192.168.56.10
+3. Once everything is complete, you can access Oracle Linux Manager in your browser at: https://192.168.56.10 (or whatever IP address you specified as your hostname)

     - Username: `admin`
     - Password: `Password1`